haywang/blog/README.md

 - [ ] my own CMS
 - [ ] post can be corrected by ChatGPT, can auto generate tag
 - [x] PV statistics
+- [ ] other detail to optimize, mainly about the Next's features
 - [ ] ...

 # content design